20th February, 2024

-The purpose of the health and safety manager is to prevent accidents, injuries, and work-related illness.
+The purpose of the health and safety manager is to prevent accidents, injuries, and work-related illnesses.

 Directors will often call on health and safety managers to carry out some or all of the legal health and safety obligations of employers.
 Certain requirements can be designated or assigned to the health and safety manager by directors.
-This doesn't relieve directors of their legal responsibilities but rather to help them comply with health and safety law.
+This doesn't relieve employers of their legal responsibilities but helps them comply with health and safety laws.

 Health and safety managers must have proper training and be suitably qualified.
 Often, much of the competency of a health and safety manager can come from experience.
 However, they should have suitable qualifications which can include:

-Health and safety managers are responsible for applying the law to the business.
-So they need to be up to date with changing health and safety laws.
-They need to know how to apply the law to the work processes and the impact of technological advances.
+Health and safety managers are responsible for applying health and safety legislation to the business.
+They need to be up to date with changing health and safety laws, and know how to apply the law to the work processes and the impact of technological advances.

-They should be provided with and pursue courses, seminars and other types of continuing professional development (CPD) to remain competitive within their role.
+They must be provided with and pursue courses, seminars and other types of continuing professional development (CPD) to remain competent within their role.

-The role of the health and safety manager covers a little bit more than that of a health and safety advisor.
-Although this will depend on the structure of the business.
+However, the role of the health and safety manager covers a little bit more than that of a health and safety advisor.

 An advisor will usually review, inspect and provide advice.
 They may investigate issues and prepare documentation, but they will usually rely on managers and supervisors to implement the recommendations given.

-A health and safety manager is much more likely to be an internal member of the team.
+A health and safety manager is much more likely to be an internal member of the team, directly employed by the business.
 In addition to advising, they will also implement plans and policies.
 They have more control over implementing the advice given and taking recommended actions.